 Advice for aspiring authors

 I’ve received scores of messages over the years from readers asking: ‘Do you have any tips to help me write a book?’
-Writing a novel is a big undertaking and the experience personal to each author, which means it's impossible to cover everything in one short Instagram message.
-So I decided to list a few thoughts here that might be helpful to those with ambitions to write.
+Writing a novel is a big undertaking and the experience is personal to each author, which means it's impossible to cover everything in one short Instagram message.
+So I decided to share a few thoughts here that might be helpful to those with ambitions to write.
 Of course, one of the wondrous things about being an author is that you never lose the feeling that you’re still learning.
-I’m fairly sure I’d still feel like this if I was onto my 100th best-seller.
+I’m fairly sure I’d still feel like this if I was onto my hundredth best-seller.
 As such, I don’t claim any of the following suggestions to be the wisdom of a great writing guru.
 They’re just the way I do it.
-Some of my methods are the same as other authors, some are very different; none are the ‘right’ way, only my way.
 On that basis, here goes…

 1. Make sure the (original and hopefully brilliant) concept for your novel is firm in your mind before you start attempting to write or plot it out.
 I always begin by drafting some back cover copy – those five or six paragraphs of ‘blurb’ you find on the reverse of a book, designed to entice readers.
 That way, you’re completely clear about whether your idea is intriguing or strong enough for you to invest the time required to write an entire novel about it.
 It also gives you something to refer to throughout the writing process to keep your mind focused on the key themes.